scrapy-plugins/scrapy-splash/README.rst

 Why not use the Splash HTTP API directly?
 =========================================

-The obvious alternative to ScrapyJS would be to send requests directly to the Splash `HTTP API`_.
+The obvious alternative to scrapy-splash would be to send requests directly to the Splash `HTTP API`_.
 Take a look at the example below and make sure to read the observations after it::